 - How to increase recycling on campus

 - How to encourage behaviour change to reduce energy use in student accommodation

 - Review of green roof management and opportunities

 Students can learn from each other, learn from the University and provide recommendations for how the University could be more sustainable...Lecturer in Sustainability and Ethics

 Widening Participation and Outreach

-You can find out more about our work on widening participation and outreach here.
+Read more about our work on widening participation and outreach.

 We deliver a wide range of activities and initiatives targeted from secondary school age to post-16 as well as bespoke activities for care experienced students, students with caring responsibilities, Black, Asian and Minority Ethnic students, disabled young people and others.

 Applying and studying at university can be a challenge for any student, but for those who are seeking sanctuary or been granted refugee status in the UK, there can be many legal and emotional challenges as well.
 We work in partnership with local and national organisations to ensure that we can offer effective support for you.